New York on the Record: Remembering Vietnam

 The National Archives at New York City's Welcome Center displays original documents in its New York on the Record gallery.
-This exhibit is free and open to all visitors seeking a glimpse of original records that capture our national story.
-New York on the Record shows the connection between our records, our government, and our history.
+This exhibit was developed to showcase original records that capture our national story, and the connection between our records, our government, and our history.

-Our latest exhibit, New York on the Record: Remembering Vietnam, highlights holdings from the National Archives at New York City to explore the Vietnam War and American’s experiences surrounding it, as illustrated through documents that intersect with family history, rights of individuals, finance, and other unexpected stories.
+New York on the Record: Remembering Vietnam highlighted holdings from the National Archives at New York City to explore the Vietnam War and American’s experiences surrounding it, as illustrated through documents that intersect with family history, rights of individuals, finance, and other unexpected stories.

 - A United States Coast Guard deck log written in prose from the first hours of 1971 in Vietnam